 Proof of Accommodation

 This document is required because the Greek authorities want to know where you will be staying while you are in Greece.
-As evidence, you may submit one of the following:
+As evidence of accommodation in Greece, you may submit one of the following:

 - Hotel booking.
 The document must contain the entry and exit dates, your name and surname, and information on the hotel, as the name, and contact details.